Congo Crisis: Kwilu and Simba rebellions

 Disruption in the rural Congo begun with agitation by Lumumbists, led by Mulele, among the Pende and Mbundu peoples.
 By the end of 1963, there was unrest in regions of the central and eastern Congo.
 The Kwilu Rebellion broke out on 16 January 1964 in the cities of Idiofa and Gungu in Kwilu Province.
 Further disruption and uprisings then spread to Kivu in the east and later to Albertville, sparking further insurrection elsewhere in the Congo and the outbreak of the larger Simba Rebellion.
 The rebels began to expand their territory and rapidly advance northwards, capturing Port-Émpain, Stanleyville, Paulis and Lisala between July and August.

 The rebels, who called themselves "Simbas" (from the Kiswahili word for "lion"), had a populist but vague ideology, loosely based on communism, which prioritised equality and aimed to increase overall wealth.
 Most of the active revolutionaries were young men who hoped that the rebellion would provide them with opportunities which the government had not.
 The Simbas used magic to initiate members and believed that, by following a moral code, they could become invulnerable to bullets.
 Magic was also very important to the rebels who also made extensive use of witchcraft to protect themselves and also demoralise their ANC opponents.
 As they advanced, the rebels perpetrated numerous massacres in the territory they captured in order to remove political opposition and terrorise the population.
 About 1,000 to 2,000 Westernized Congolese were murdered in Stanleyville alone, while the rebels initially left Whites and foreigners mostly alone.
-ONUC was in the process of withdrawing when the rebellions started and had only 5,500 personnel, most whom were deployed in the eastern part of the country and stranded by the conflict.
+ONUC was in the process of withdrawing when the rebellions started and had only 5,500 personnel, most of whom were deployed in the eastern part of the country and stranded by the conflict.
 Straggling Western missionaries retreated to their respective embassies, which in turn requested UN assistance.
 A small force of peacekeepers was assembled and subsequently dispatched to the Kwilu region to retrieve fleeing missionaries.
 Rescue operations continued throughout March and April and resulted in the successful recovery of over 100 missionaries.

 The rebels founded a state, the People's Republic of the Congo (République populaire du Congo), with its capital at Stanleyville and Christophe Gbenye as president.
 The new state was supported by the Soviet Union and China, which supplied it with arms, as did various African states, notably Tanzania.
 It was also supported by Cuba, which sent a team of over 100 advisors led by Che Guevara to advise the Simbas on tactics and doctrine.
 The Simba rebellion coincided with a wide escalation of the Cold War amid the Gulf of Tonkin incident and it has been speculated that, had the rebellion not been rapidly defeated, a full-scale American military intervention could have occurred as in Vietnam.